ZhengxiangShi/LexicalEntrainment/README.md

-# Lexical Entrianment for Conversation Systems
+# Lexical Entrainment for Conversation Systems
-This repository provides the code for the Findings of EMNLP 2023 paper titled **[Lexical Entrianment for Conversation Systems]()**, making the integration of our code contributions into other projects more accessible.
+This repository provides the code for the Findings of the EMNLP 2023 paper titled **[Lexical Entrainment for Conversation Systems](https://arxiv.org/abs/2310.09651)**, making the integration of our code contributions into other projects more accessible.

 <div align="center">